-Upon ingestion of plant parts containing varying levels of cyanide, the toxin is quickly absorbed from the gastrointestinal tract into the bloodstream.
-Once in the blood it travels all over the body and inhibits blood cells from delivering oxygen to tissue cells.
+Once ingested, the toxin is quickly absorbed from the horse's gastrointestinal tract, and into the bloodstream.
+Once in the blood, it travels all over the body and inhibits blood cells from delivering oxygen to tissue cells.
 The blood becomes supersaturated with oxygen and appears bright red.
 Cyanide essentially inhibits the use of oxygen by the cells in the horse's body, causing them to eventually suffocate to death.

 Plants capable of producing high levels of cyanide: